Tier1Security/Watchtower-Agent/README.md

 1. After buying a license from the dashboard you will be given a key.

-2. Add this key to the Watchtower Agent Script as shown below
+2. Add this key to the Watchtower Agent Script as shown below in line 45.

 ```csharp
 private const string license = "<LICENSE>";